wmsimmons/Container2023/README.md

 ## The Repository
-This repository is a single-page website to demonstrate resume data, a simple API, a small suite of tests for it, hosted on a Flask development web server in a container.
+This repository is a single-page website to demonstrate resume data, a simple API, a small suite of tests for it, hosted on a Python 3.9 Flask development web server in a Docker container and a small, customized Cypress test suite.
 The source code is available to anyone under the standard MIT license.

 ## Table of Contents